How can substring be extracted in Power BI with examples?

 first_three = LEFT('my_data'[Email], 3)

-This will create a new column named first_three that contains the first three characters from each string in the Email column:
+This operation generates a new calculated column named first_three.
+This column successfully contains the first three characters derived from each row’s entry in the source Email column, demonstrating fixed-length extraction from the left.

 Power BI extract substring from start of string